QuantuMope/imc-der/README.md

 ```bash
 pip3 install numpy sympy symengine matplotlib dill posix_ipc numba
 ```
+C++ dependencies are listed in the README.txt in the DER directory.
 Furthermore, this program uses the Pardiso solver which can be found [here](https://www.pardiso-project.org/).
 ***
 #### Dependencies for proper cross language data transfer